Montgomery St. Peter Montgomery St. Peter

 8. Whales

 During our three days on the reef, we spotted clownfish swimming in anemones, opened giant clams, feeding green sea turtles and white tipped reef sharks.
-The Māori warsse, potato cod and manta rays proved to be allusive however we spotted other colorful and large fish as well as sting rays.
+The Māori Wrasse, potato cod and manta rays proved to be elusive, however we spotted other colorful and large fish as well as stingrays.

 Good to Know.
 To spot whales, visit during their migration season between May and September.